-One reason why Japanese people's exposure doses from foods are higher compared to Western countries is that their diets contain lots of fish, which is abundant in Polonium-210.
+One reason why Japanese people's exposure doses from foods are higher compared to the rest of the world is that their diets contain lots of fish, which is rich in Polonium-210.
 This accounts for Japanese people's large effective doses.
-Incidentally, analyses of Lead-210 and Polonium-210 in foods have rarely been conducted so often in foreign countries as in Japan and this is considered to be one of the factors of higher exposures to Lead-210 and Polonium-210 among the Japanese population when compared to the global average.

-On the other hand, exposure to Radon is smaller among Japanese people, and this is considered to be due to the fact that the concentrations of Uranium-238, which generates Radon-222 through decay, are generally low in soil in Japan and that traditional Japanese houses are well ventilated and Radon-222 that seeps indoors from the ground is quickly diffused outside.
+On the other hand, exposure to Radon-222 and Radon-220 (thoron) is smaller among Japanese people, and this is considered to be due to the fact that traditional Japanese houses are well ventilated and Radon-222 and Radon-220 (thoron) that seep indoors from the ground are quickly diffused outside.